bilgino/angularforddd/README.md

 Examples:<br/>

-Presentation layer: *ModalDialog, Popover, BreakpointObserver, LoadingSpinner*<br/>
+Presentation layer: *ModalDialogService, BreakpointObserver, LoadingSpinner, NavigationController*<br/>
 Application layer: *Authentication, Search*<br/>
-Domain layer: *Domain Logic, Business Logic*<br/>
+Domain layer: *Order, Payment, Customer, Shipment, Products*<br/>
 Infrastructure layer: *Persistence, Caching, Messaging, Crypto, Converter, Validation, Translation* *Logging, Error, Security, Configuration, Token, Monitoring, Date*

 **» Applying Domain-Driven Design to Angular**<br/>

 An important aspect of Domain-Driven Design is that the domain model is kept isolated from other concerns of the application.
 Ideally, the domain layer is self-contained and focused on abstracting the business domain.
 Very often frontend applications validate business rules that are immediately reflected in the presentation layer, particularly in SPA applications when navigating through HTML forms that have cross-dependencies in terms of distributed business rules.
 An isolated domain layer allows us to avoid domain logic leaking into other layers or surrounding services.
 In addition, we don't want to command against the server upon every user input.
 Therefore, the domain layer pattern in the frontend architecture sounds like a very good idea.

 Domain-oriented layering is often considered the first structuring criterion in Angular applications.
 However, layered architectures are independent of vertical abstraction.
 For many applications it's sufficient to stick to the horizontal abstraction.
-The main reasons for modular segmentation in
-Angular applications are lazy-loading, scoping and distribution.
+The main reasons for modular segmentation in Angular applications are lazy-loading, scoping and distribution.

 When application services carry out business use cases, it may be a good idea to keep business use cases that contain less logic in the UI controller, like in the classic MVC pattern.
 However, we don't want to hide use cases from the rest of the application and use dedicated classes instead!
 In addition, we want to share state and logic of these components with other independent components.

 It's fairly debatable whether higher granularity distributed across several layers introduce extra complexity in frontend architectures.
 Should we really apply Domain-Driven Design for web frontend applications?
 As a consequence, many developers tend to lean toward weaker